 Yogurt + Milk

-The original version of this recipe called for buttermilk, but I don’t normally have buttermilk in my fridge.
-You can easily make buttermilk with any of these recipes, but I had a tub of yogurt that I found marked down so I decided to use that instead.
+The original version of this chocolate pancake recipe called for buttermilk, but I don’t normally have buttermilk in my fridge.
+You can easily make buttermilk with any of these methods, but I had a tub of yogurt that I found marked down so I decided to use that instead.

 Melted Butter + Eggs

-Every pancake recipe needs fat from somewhere, and this recipe uses melted butter.
-Eggs are for binding, but you can make flax eggs (or one of these egg substitutions) instead if you need to.
+Every pancake recipe needs fat from somewhere, and this chocolate pancakes recipe uses melted unsalted butter.
+Eggs are for binding, but you can make flax eggs (or one of these large egg substitutions) instead if you need to.

 Coffee + Vanilla

-I recommend using decaf coffee just to avoid adding to the caffeine contents of the pancakes.
+I recommend using decaf coffee just to avoid adding unnecessary caffeine to the pancakes.
 I’m pretty sure our kids can manage bouncing off the walls without any help from us!

 I like to keep small packets of instant coffee like these on hand for when recipes call for them.
 Or you can use the ideas from this post on 10 ways to save on coffee!

-Leftover pancakes should be stored in the fridge and they’ll be good for several days.
-If you want to make a double or triple batch (which I HIGHLY recommend), these pancakes freeze REALLY well.
+Store leftover pancakes in the refrigerator, and they’ll be good for several days.
+If you want to make a double or triple batch (which I HIGHLY recommend), these pancakes also freeze REALLY well.

 To flash freeze pancakes, place a single layer of pancakes on a cooling rack, on top of a cookie sheet, in the freezer for about 45-60 minutes.
 Then you can remove them and put them in a freezer-safe container for longer-term storage.